🕗🎅 SPECIAL HOURS: Family Nights with Santa take place Tuesday nights (5-8PM) on December 3, 10 & 17 🎅🕗

 Lost World of Dragons

 From Game of Thrones to How to Train Your Dragon, there is no denying that people of all ages love dragons and the magical mystique behind them.
-Soon, you’ll experience them in a new way at The Lost World of Dragons.
-Opening at The Durham Museum on September 21, 2024, this exhibit showcases a unique, interactive experience for guests of all ages that is sure to breathe new fire into your imagination!
+Experience them in a new way at The Lost World of Dragons.
+Now open at The Durham Museum, this exhibit showcases a unique, interactive experience for guests of all ages that is sure to breathe new fire into your imagination!
 Visitors will be immersed in stories of dragons — exploring the lore and history of them in nearly every region and culture, from Norway to China.

 Created by Stage 9 Exhibits and distributed by Exhibits Development Group, The Lost World of Dragons celebrates the history of and science behind how the dragon myth has grown through the ages and cultures.
 Stanford University scholar Adrienne Mayor, a noted author and respected expert, provided consultation for the exhibition.
 Ms. Mayor has traveled the world and dusty archives to bring fascinating dragon myths and lore to life.